SLUR-m-Py/SLURPY/README.md

   --skipmacs3           A boolean flag to skip peak calling via macs3.
   --dedovetail          Boolean flag to remove dovetailed paired-end reads (paired reads with overlapping mapped coordiantes) from analsyis (Default: is not to remove these).
   --hicexplorer         Flag to run stricter intra-fragment filtering.
+  --sam                 Flag to convert output .bedpe file from SLUR(M)-py to .sam format via samtools.
+  --bam                 Flag to convert output .bedpe file from SLUR(M)-py to .bam format via samtools.

 ```
 ### For ATAC-seq experiments
-To call the peaks.py script within the slurpy pipeline to analyze an ATAC-seq experiment run:
+To call the peaks.py script within the slurpy pipeline to analyze an ATAC-seq experiment and save output to .bam format:

 ```
-./SLURPY/slurm.py -r /path/to/reference/file.fasta --atac-seq
+./SLURPY/slurm.py -r /path/to/reference/file.fasta --atac-seq --bam
 ```

 ### For ChIP-seq experiments